 1. Not attempting in good faith to settle claims when, under all the circumstances, it could and should have done so, had it acted fairly and honestly towards its insured and with regard for her or his interests […]

 Third parties pursuing a bad faith claim can rely on common law or Fla.
 Stat.
 Section 624.155(8).
 The common law third-party claim is not a separate cause of action, but a right solely derivative of the policyholder’s right.
 In other words, an insurance company can only be liable for a judgment that exceeds policy limits to a third-party if the insurer has violated its obligation of good faith toward its insured.
-Our state also does not recognize “reverse” bad faith claims brought by an insurance company against a policyholder.
+Florida does not recognize “reverse” bad faith claims brought by an insurance company against a policyholder.

-Generally, insurance companies owe a duty to act with the upmost good faith when adjusting a claim both in interpreting the policy to determine coverage and investigating the claim.
+Generally, insurance companies owe a duty to act with the utmost good faith when adjusting a claim both in interpreting the policy to determine coverage and investigating the claim.

 While the law in every state differs somewhat, insurance companies typically are not allowed to place their financial interests over the interests of their insured, to unreasonably delay payment of a claim, or to offer an insured less than the actual value of the covered loss.
 Insurance companies also are prohibited from relying on deceit or sharp practices when engaged in selling a policy or adjusting a claim.
 An insurer also cannot act unfairly in handling a claim, so its insured is compelled to retain an attorney to get paid.
 While these are just a few examples of forms of insurance company conduct that might constitute “bad faith,” these types of acts can entitle an insured to receive more than the full value of his or her loss under the policy.